 Marketing automation makes it easy to launch marketing campaigns that help you stand out in a saturated market while saving time and resources.
 The right platform can help you streamline resources, deliver more targeted communications, and improve results.

-But if you want to cut to the chase and see our platform in action, please go ahead and schedule a demo with one of our marketing automation experts.
+But if you want to cut to the chase and see our platform in action, please schedule a demo with one of our marketing automation experts.
 They’ll be more than happy to show you how to implement all the strategies we’ve outlined above and more.